-3.5.3 Area Search - once transitioning into the predefined search area via the entry/exit route, the air vehicle shall search for specific targets on interest.
+3.5.3 Area Search - once transitioning into the predefined search area via the entry/exit route, the air vehicle shall autonomously search for specific targets of interest.
 Air vehicles may search the area at any altitude between 100 and 750 ft MSL.
 Targets will be distributed throughout the search area.
-Competitors shall record the characteristics (location, shape, color, orientation, alpha, alpha color) of all observed targets on a target data sheet and provide this sheet to the judges at completion of the mission.
+Competitors shall record the characteristics (location, shape, color, orientation, alpha, alpha color) of all observed targets on a target data sheet (and/or in electronic form) and provide this data to the judges at completion of the mission.

 While executing the search mission, the team will be provided with a new search area (within the existing no fly zone boundaries) allowing you to locate "pop-up" targets.
 There will be a minimum of 200 ft margin between the search area and the no fly zone boundary.
-Teams choosing to look for these targets shall display the new search area to the operator and judges.

-- 3.5.4 Landing Landing shall be performed completely within the designated takeoff/landing area.
+3.5.4 Landing - Landing shall be performed completely within the designated takeoff/landing area.
 Transition to manual control is permitted for landing.
 Extra credit and a cash award will be provided for autonomous landing.
 Control in landing will be graded.
-Mission completion is when the air vehicle motion ceases, engine is shutdown, and the mission data sheet and imagery have been provided to the judges. - 3.5.5 Total Mission Time Total mission time is the time from declaration of mission start from the judges and permission to turn on transmitters until the vehicle has landed, transmitters are shut off, and mission data sheet is handed to the judges.
+Mission completion is when the air vehicle motion ceases, engine is shutdown, and the mission data sheet and imagery have been provided to the judges.

+3.5.5 Total Mission Time - Total mission time is the time from declaration of mission start from the judges and permission to turn on transmitters until the vehicle has safely landed, transmitters are shut off, and mission data sheet (or spread sheet) is handed to the judges.
 Accuracy of results and time required to submit results will be measured.
-Missions completed between 20 and 40 minutes will receive some bonus points for each minute less than 40 minutes; however, no additional points will be awarded for mission times less than 20 minutes.
+Missions completed between 20 and 40 minutes will receive some bonus points for each minute less than 40 minutes (must land vehicle, crashed and/or terminations do not earn bonus points); however, no additional points will be awarded for mission times less than 20 minutes.
 Significant points will be deducted for each minute over 40 minutes mission time, up to 60 minutes total where it is mandatory to turn in results.
 It should also be noted that each team will be given 40 minutes time to set up equipment prior to the beginning of the mission.
 After 40 minutes, the judges may declare mission start, regardless of the team's readiness to launch the mission.

-Extra credit will be given for providing complete and accurate information (actionable intelligence) during flight: once that information is provided it cannot be modified later.
+3.5.6 Actionable intelligence.
+Extra credit will be given for providing complete and accurate information (actionable intelligence) during flight: once that information is provided, it cannot be modified later.
 Actionable intelligence is all six target characteristics (shape, background color, alphanumeric, alphanumeric color, orientation, and location) provided at that time and recorded on the target data sheet.
-This will not be considered to be actionable intelligence unless you designate it as such.
-Credit for actionable intelligence will only be given for one target.
+This will not be considered to be actionable intelligence unless designated as such.
+Credit for actionable intelligence will only be given for one target.4.0 General Requirements